danieljromero15/CSCI1411-Script-Programming/Assignments/Assignment5/ReadMe.md

 Metasploitable VM

-**Goal of assignment:** In this assignment, you will will demonstrate your knowledge of Bash and open source security tools.
+**Goal of assignment:** In this assignment, you will demonstrate your knowledge of Bash and open source security tools.

 1. Use of Bash Scripts and basic Bash syntax